LaszloDomokos-RDS/LaszloDomokos-RDS/README.md

 - 👋 Hi, I’m @LaszloDomokos-RDS
-- 👀 I’m interested in LaTeX and generic programming for Windows.
+- 👀 I’m interested in LaTeX and app development for Windows.
 - 🌱 I’m currently learning GitHub... :)
 - 💞️ I’m looking to collaborate on LaTeX and Windows app development.
 - 📫 How to reach me here or on my corporate email address.